Constance Nunes Pulls Up Her Dress To Show Off Legs In Racy Photo

 On Saturday night, Constance Nunes took to her Instagram account to share a photo of herself rocking a skimpy red dress as she leaned against her car, which she affectionately calls “Baby Stang.”

 In the sexy snapshot, Constance dons a tiny red dress with a thigh-high slit.
 The model pulls at the slit and exposes her long, lean legs in the photo.
-Nunes’ ample cleavage is on full display in the picture, as she gives a sultry stare into the camera.
+Nunes’s ample cleavage is on full display in the picture, as she gives a sultry stare into the camera.

 Constance has her long, dark hair parted to the side and styled in loose curls, which fall over her shoulder and down her back.
 She sports a full face of makeup, which includes dark eyebrows and thick lashes.